 “These apps have created enormous savings and increased our productivity and efficiency,” Schneid says.
 “We’re bringing an enhanced experience and a sense of choice to the consumer while offering unparalleled hospitality — and iPad is central in accomplishing that.”

 Putting control of the dining experience into the hands of customers has been a winning strategy for Carmel Café & Wine Bar.

 “The consumer response has been amazing,” says Schneid.
 “They love using iPad.
-Even if people are skeptical when they walk in the door, by the end of their dining experience they can’t wait to tell their friends, and come back and experience it again.”
+Even if people are sceptical when they walk through the door, by the end of their dining experience they can’t wait to tell their friends and come back and experience it again.”

 With the increased efficiency and customer engagement that iPad and apps bring to the table, Carmel Café is ideally positioned to expand its innovative casual dining concept to new markets.

 “Everything we’ve done in the past, we couldn’t do it as quickly or as productively as what we’re doing today,” Schneid says.
 “We’ve just scratched the surface of the opportunities that iPad and apps can bring to the restaurant industry.”